kodie/apache-module-manager/readme.md

 ### Environment Variables

-These environment variables can be used to change different config options.
+These environment variables can be used to change different config options:

 | Variable          | Description                    |
 |-------------------|--------------------------------|